 5 Unusual Things to Do in Bangkok (Get Off the Tourist Path)

 Bangkok is a place of contrasts.
 I’ve heard it described as “just another big city” in the past by many people.
 Yet, cities the size of the Thai capital surely have their own secrets and array of interesting experiences.
-You probably just need to dig below surface level.
+You probably just need to dig below surface level and then you can find some really unusual things to do in Bangkok.

 A recent trip to Thailand would see me flying in and out of the city and I had roughly three days up my sleeve to explore.
 So, I decided to set the more touristy activities firmly aside for this trip (Bangkok is pretty close to Australia and I’m sure I’ll be back in the future) and see what I could uncover.